Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

   -> tells us how important what aminoacid at which position is -> the residues that are the same across the family for a specific position are not chosen randomly. they might seem randomly distributed in 1D but in 3D they often act / stick together
   -> on the one hand, often 63% of the residues of a protein can be changed to another aminoacid, but if you change 5 at random you will very likely change the structure!
-- Instead of one-hot encoding, feed the log probability vector from the profile as input -> inputs = 21 * (3 bits coding for profile)
+- Instead of one-hot encoding, feed the log probability vector from the profile as input -> # inputs per position = 21 remains the same!
 - Predicted probability also strongly correlates with actual accuracy!

 ### What is the whole process from sequence to profile?